 Lacks of funds – The majority of the NGOs in India suffer from scarcity of funds.
-Government doesn’t give cent percent grants or loans in aid or help to make delay in sanctions of grants for various programmes.
-NGOs need to make matching contributions that they are occasionally not able to manage and therefore are, therefore, not able to make use from the grants.
+The government doesn’t give cent percent grants or loans in aid or help to make delay in sanctions of grants for various programs.
+NGOs need to make matching contributions that they are occasionally not able to manage and therefore are, therefore, not able to make use of the grants.

 Inadequate Trained Personnel – It’s believed that the personnel doing work in NGOs might be of personnel working in such organizations is a feeling of dedication and commitment and involvement in the social services.

 Lack of Volunteerism/Social work amongst Youth – The fundamental characteristic of NGO is volunteerism.
-At the begining of days, youth are earning their career in volunteerism however that enthusiasm appears to have faded nowadays.
+Earlier, youth are earning their career in volunteerism however that enthusiasm appears to have faded nowadays.
 The extent of volunteerism is declining day-to-day and turning it into professionalization.
 The young graduates from social work are curious about making their career in professionalism.
-This can lead to lack of efficient volunteers in NGOs.
+This can lead to a lack of efficient volunteers in NGOs.

-Limitation of the NGOs: There are many limitations of the Ngos in India pereffered by Indian GOvernment. you can check the
+Limitation of the NGOs: There are many limitations of the NGOs in India preferred by the Indian GOvernment. you can check the